 If you feel strongly that you should not be required to submit a test result, then you must submit a formal request, in writing, for an exemption.
-The exemption request must arrive on or before December 2, 2013.
-It is strongly recommended that applicants request an exemption well before the application deadline, since the request may be denied.
+The exemption request must arrive on or before December 1, 2014.
+It is strongly recommended that applicants request an exemption well before the application deadline, since there is no guarantee a request will be approved.
 If the request is denied, the applicant will be required to submit a successful test result in a timely manner (as determined by the Admissions Office).

-For those applicants who choose to request an exemption the following documentation, stapled and submitted as one package, must be submitted to Admissions, Office of the Registrar - Attention: English Language Proficiency Test Exemption Request:
+For those applicants who choose to request an exemption the following documentation, stapled and submitted as one package, must be submitted to Admissions, Office of the Registrar - Attention: English Language Proficiency for Teacher Education:

-(1) A handwritten statement (typed will not be accepted) outlining your reasons for requesting the exemption.
-Please include your signature at the end of the letter.
+- A statement outlining your reasons for requesting the exemption.
+Please include your signature at the end of the letter and current contact information.

 The ITELP, offered through the International Language Testing Services here at Brock University, is a great option for those individuals considering applying to the Teacher Education program who would like to know if they meet minimum language requirements PRIOR to applying.
 Applicants who are denied an exemption may also use the services of this office.